sjsrey/ors/ors.md

 person was William Weld, the state's governor.

-reproducibliity statistics and the problem with captured science

 ### Data Silos
-Clearly there are problems with anonymization procedures and a very active research agenda is developing around privatization XXXcites.
+Clearly there are problems with anonymization procedures and a very active research agenda is developing around privatization [@Reiter:2012vn].
 An alternative  is the use of safe havens as secure sites for data containing sensitive person information with access being granted to authorized researchers.
-In the US, Census Research Centers play this role and offer remarkable opportunities for regional scientists to have access to micro data subject to a number of restrictions designed to ensure confidentiality.
-XXXrefs and details see mms proposal on numbers
+In the US, Census Research Centers (CRC) play this role and offer remarkable opportunities for regional scientists to have access to micro data subject to a number of restrictions designed to ensure confidentiality.

 Although the CRCs are  successful in protecting privacy concerns I think it important to keep in mind that they also place limits on the network